928.606.2489

 Oh, When the Saints & Lullaby and Goodnight

-D-O-W-N and that’s the DOWN-BEAT!
 The downbeat is the strong beat that tells us when to begin playing a song.
 Sometimes the downbeat is on the first word of a song, sometimes it is not.
-Ask your child what word the DOWNBEAT is on in both of these songs!
+Ask your child what word the DOWNBEAT is on in both of these songs! (

 Tinga Layo: